DevExpress/testcafe/docs/articles/blog/2020-1-17-testcafe-v1-8-0-released.md

 ---
 # TestCafe v1.8.0 Released

-In this release, we have added support for the New Chromium-based Microsoft Edge.
+In this release, we have added support for the new Chromium-based Microsoft Edge.

 <!--more-->